JedStephens/bootstrap-blogdown/README.md

 ## Main features

+* Monospace font
 * Fully Responsive Ready.
 * Powered by bootstrap 4 CSS framework.
 * Well Crafted for Personal blog
 * Works without javascript
+* Option to enable / disable disqus, analytics from config (disabled by default for privacy reasons)

 ## Contribute
 Feel free to contribute changes, features to this theme!